MrityunjaiKumar/EmbSysDesign_NPTEL_Course/Software/Examples_Msp430G2553_LunchBox/Exp15_LunchBox_HelloSoftwarePWM/Readme.md

-# Exp 00
+# Exp 15
-## LunchBox Template
+## LunchBox Hello Software PWM
 ___

 ### Description

-This example code provides a template of settings for LunchBox.
+This example code provides function and register settings for generating PWM signal with help of delay using C commands (Software PWM).
+In this code, intensity of onboard LED on Lunchbox is controlled with Software PWM.

-### Hardare needed
+### Hardware needed

 None